frementester/fremen_activity/README.md

 1.<b>15</b> is the number of days used in the experiment,
 1.<b>0.2</b> is the filename of the confusion matrix or the value of elements at the matrix diagonal, i.e. we used 0.2 for `weak` and 0.8 for `strong` in the experiments described in [1](reference).

-You should get 15 lines that show how the classification perfomed each day.
+You should get 15 lines that show how the classification performed each day.
 Each value contains the day, number of correct and incorrect classifications, classification precision etc.

 ### Datasets